roqavuk/roqavuk.github.io/shadow.md

 - Trapped in groups
 - Dancing
 - Cars.
 Driving.
-- Contempt and negative judgement towards others
 - Introspection being aversive
 - No nerd cred
-- Cleaning and tidying, especially when people are around
 - Not being b\*\*\*y, the creative friendly tech nerd
 - Not holding myself to high standards
 - fremdschämen